zestia/ember-validation/README.md

 This lightweight addon lets you validate an object, or an array of objects.
 It will return a structured response with error messages for anything that failed a _constraint_.

-You can run validation and get the result as a one-off, or alternatively, you can re-compute validation automatically using a computed property.

 ### Installation

 ```